gurtaj-singh1604/Module_01_assignment_01/README.md

 - `cd`: [cd stands for change directory]
 - `code`: [code stands for opening vscode]
 - `ls`: [ls stands for listing files in directories ]

+## Why Version Control is Important

+With version control, it is possible to:

+-It makes it simple to go back to previous versions -Teamwork is improved when multiple users may work on the same project -A project can have independent branches created by users for autonomous development -To help with project documentation, descriptive annotations provide context and justifications for modifications.